Henry Hamilton, 2nd Earl of Clanbrassil

-Henry Hamilton, 2nd Earl of Clanbrassil (c.1647 – 12 January 1675) was an Anglo-Irish peer.
-His family alleged that he was murdered by his wife, Lady Alice Moore (Lady Clanbrassil), so that she could inherit his estate.
+Henry Hamilton, 2nd Earl of Clanbrassil, PC (Ire) (c.
+1647 – 12 January 1675) was an Anglo-Irish peer.
+His family alleged that he was murdered by his wife Lady Alice Moore so that she could inherit his estate.

 Biography

 Lord Clanbrassil was the son of James Hamilton, 1st Earl of Clanbrassil and Lady Anne Carey.
 On 20 June 1659 he succeeded to his father's titles.
 He was educated at Christ Church, Oxford, graduating on 28 September 1663 with a Master of Arts.
 In 1666 he rebuilt the family seat of Killyleagh Castle, erecting the north tower and building a long fortified bawn in the front of the castle.
 Following a petition from Clanbrassil to Charles II of England for funds to help the restoration work, the King granted permission for the royal coat of arms to be placed above the door of the rebuilt castle.

 In 1669 Clanbrassil was indicted for being present at the alleged rape of Sarah Maverill, but he was acquitted in August 1670.
 In February 1671 he was appointed to the Privy Council of Ireland having assumed his seat in the Irish House of Lords.